 I knew from the start that I wanted to draw a portrait and make it look straight into the viewer’s eyes.
 Demanding attention and creating that sense of threat but also an opportunity to help or protect the viewer.

-Clip studio paint has the super awesome feature called symmetrical ruler.
+Clip studio paint has a super awesome feature called a symmetrical ruler.
 You place a straight line in the middle of the canvas and start to draw.
 Anything you draw on the right side of the canvas copies to the left side of the canvas.